lingtalfi/Here/README.md

      * How many pixels to represent 1 second.
      * This is a number (it can be decimal, or just int), it can be bigger,
      * equals to or lower than 1,
-     * but it must be strictly bigjPlotContainerger than 0.
+     * but it must be strictly bigger than 0.
+     *
+     * Note that this number might be overridden by some plugins.
      */
     ratio: 1,
     /**